-Yes.
-All states require licensure and certification in order to practice.
-The NEIT MSN/FNP program is designed to prepare graduates with an active, unencumbered registered nurse (RN) license to sit for the FNP board certification exam (AANP/ANCC).
+The New England Institute of Technology (NEIT) Master of Science in Nursing (MSN) family nurse practitioner (FNP) specialization is designed to prepare graduates with an active, unencumbered registered nurse (RN) license to sit for the FNP board certification exam (AANP/ ANCC).
 Each state has its own requirements for practicing as a nurse practitioner, that are overseen by a state Board of Nursing or agency.
-Because individual state requirements are subject to change, NEIT provides all of the web links to each state board of nursing to evaluate the requirements for nurse practitioners on the Nursing Department MSN website.
+Because individual state requirements are subject to change, NEIT provides all of the web links to each state board of nursing to evaluate the requirements for nurse practitioners.
+Please use the link provided to evaluate your specific state requirements (https://technet.neit.edu/ Academic-Information/Course-Catalog/Graduate-Degree-Programs/ Nursing-MSN).
 It is strongly recommended that students planning to enter the NEIT FNP program consult the appropriate Board of Nursing or state agency in the state in which he or she wishes to practice, thus determining specific requirements for state licensure.
 It is each individual's responsibility to understand, evaluate, and comply with all requirements relating to the practice as a nurse practitioner.
 NEIT makes no representations or guarantees that completion of NEIT coursework or programs will permit an individual to obtain state licensure, authorization, endorsement, or other state credential.

-Note that a felony conviction may affect a graduate's ability to sit for board certification or attain state licensure.
-Please contact your individual boards of nursing with additional questions about this.
-Important note for prospective students: If you are considering an academic program that leads to professional licensure in your state, it is highly recommended that you first seek guidance from the appropriate licensing agency in your home state BEFORE beginning the academic program located outside your state.
+• Important note for prospective students: If you are considering an academic program that leads to professional licensure in your state, it is highly recommended that you first seek guidance from the appropriate licensing agency in your home state BEFORE beginning the academic program located outside your state.
 Website links provided to state boards of nursing are reviewed twice yearly and those links are updated as needed.